hemsai687878/Data-Engineer-project/YelpInsight360/README.md

 * Research about any easier way to orchestrate DBT with Airflow (although I did a LOT of research and asked a lot of different communities about this)
 * CI/CD pipeline.

-# Conclusion

-This was my capstone project for the [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp).

-I hope you like it.
-If you have any questions about the project, face any problems while following along or have a suggestion for me, feel free to comment or drop me a DM on [Linkedin](www.linkedin.com/in/hemant-saini-754b83278).
->>>>>>> 289eb33 (Initial commit)